oslokommune/okctl/userdocs/src/application/upgrading.md

 # Steps

-Let's say you have previously scaffolded and applied an application like this:
+In the following steps, we're assuming that you have previously scaffolded and applied an application like this:

 ```shell
 okctl scaffold application > my-app.yaml